cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/ipod/firmware-selection-(ipod-touch-7).md

 ---

-checkra1n and unc0ver also compatible with firmware version 12.4 however we recommend use Chimera instead due to it being easier to use.
+unc0ver is also compatible with firmware version 12.4 however we recommend use Chimera instead due to it being easier to use.
 {: .notice--primary}

+checkra1n is compatible with every firmware
+{: .notice-primary}

 unc0ver is also compatible with firmware versions 13.0 - 13.5.5 if you prefer a semi-untethered jailbreak.
 {: .notice--primary}